 On the other hand, I have another bucket with a big negative (-) sign.
 Every time that you invested energy in negative behavior, I dropped a penny in this bucket.
 In other words, every time you were nagging, reminding, prodding, pushing, arguing, giving nasty looks, or even “commanding” your children to change their current behavior…you get a penny.

 What is critical to understand here is that I am putting pennies in the bucket every time you engage (i.e., give your attention and energy) either a positive moment…or a negative moment.
 Now, back to the buckets….What would these two buckets look like?

 Many of the parents I work with tell me like it looks like the negative bucket is overflowing, and there are a few pennies in the positive bucket.

 Well, this is a problem.
 It’s even a bigger problem than it appears, as time goes by.
-We have to change this, if we want 2008 to be the best year ever.
+We have to change this if we want this year to be the best year ever.

 Why?
 Because you can’t nurture more positive behavior by investing your energy in negative behavior.

-However, if you have a child who is more oppositional, strong willed, resistant or non-compliant, then you must understand this fundamental principal, or otherwise life will get ugly.
+However, if you have a child who is more oppositional, strong-willed, resistant, or non-compliant, then you must understand this fundamental principle, or otherwise, life will get ugly.

-So, the first principal to master is: You cannot nurture positive and healthy behavior by consistently investing your energy and time in negative behavior.
+So, the first principle to master is: You cannot nurture positive and healthy behavior by consistently investing your energy and time in negative behavior.
 So what do you do instead?

 Then, there are weeds!
 Weeds include all the negative behavior, such as whining, complaining, negotiating, arguing, not listening, disrespect, kids squabbling, and general attitudes of negativity.

-Your home may be place where you invest more of your energy in weeds than seeds.
+Your home may be a place where you invest more of your energy in weeds than seeds.
 If so, you likely have a few struggles on your hands.
-If you take the 30-day challenge, you can turn this around and make 2008 the best year ever.
+If you take the 30-day challenge, you can turn this around and make this year the best year ever.